This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Aloe Vera is such a cool-looking succulent plant.
 It has medicinal qualities, and the juice from its leaves is perfect if you burn yourself.
 Also very good for sunburn too.

-With shortish thick fleshy stems, the aloe vera plant makes a statement in the home.
-Select a heavy container as wide as the plant to prevent this tipping over, as it is a heavy plant when it gets bigger.
+The aloe vera plant makes a statement in the home with shortish, thick fleshy stems.
+Select a heavy container as wide as the plant to prevent this tipping over, as it is a rich plant when it gets bigger.

 They require very free-draining soil.
 Use perlite, pebbles, LECA, or clay balls to lighten the mix and provide drainage.